The King's Art Rooms

 Support for Art and Design Practice

-The practice of making and sharing art at King’s reaches across many facets of art, craft and design.
-College Members work in both contemporary and traditional ways.
-This is reflected in exhibitions, which range from student curated installations that reflect contemporary practice to displays of more traditional drawing and painting.
-See the Exhibitions’ pages below for more details.
-Exhibitions run throughout the year.
-There is a mix of work by King’s Members and invited artists and designers.
-The space is in great demand.
+There is the possibility to show art in the main Art Room.
+As the practice of making and sharing art at King’s reaches across many facets of art, craft and design and College Members work in both contemporary and traditional ways, what may be found on the walls covers all aspects of the visual arts.
+This is a very broad church indeed.
 Get in touch with Nigel if you are a Member of King’s and wish to show your own art or have an idea about curating a show.
 Ideas from students about curating an exhibition are very welcome!
+The space is in great demand.

 The Art Rooms cannot be ‘booked’ for private use.
 They are a collaborative and shared space and all users work around each other and accommodate each other’s needs.
 Art materials are shared and there is strong a culture of mutual support and respect.